First Result for Dark Matter Search by WINERED

 In this paper, we {use} the WINERED~\cite{ikeda2006winered, yasui2008warm, kondo2015warm, ikeda2016high, ikeda2018very, 2022WINERED}, a near-infrared, high-resolution spectrograph {developed} by the University of Tokyo alongside the Laboratory of Infrared High-resolution Spectroscopy at Kyoto Sangyo University, to search for dark matter.
 It is a PI-type instrument that began operating with the $3.58$m New Technology Telescope (NTT) at La Silla Observatory in 2017 and was subsequently fitted to the $6.5$m Magellan Clay telescope at Las Campanas Observatory.
 Offering unparalleled sensitivity with an instrumental throughput reaching up to $50\%$, WINERED stands out among {near-infrared high-resolution spectrographs}, attachable to telescopes ranging from intermediate (3-4m class) to large (8-10m class), especially in the short NIR spectrum (0.9-1.35$\mu$m).
 WINERED is equipped with three observational settings: the “WIDE” mode ($R=28000$), the “HIRES-Y” mode ($R=68000$), and the “HIRES-J” mode ($R=68000$).
 Here $R\equiv \l/\D \l_{\rm FWHM}$ quantify the spectral resolution with $\l$ ($\D \l_{\rm FWHM}$) being the wavelength (peak full width at half of the maximum hight).

-On July 6th, 2023, we used the ``WIDE" mode of WINERED on the Magellan Telescope to perform 1-hour observation of the Leo V dwarf spheroidal galaxy (dSph), and 0.5-hour observation for the blank sky to subtract the background noise to search for dark matter.
+On July 6th, 2023, we used the ``WIDE" mode of WINERED on the Magellan Telescope to perform 1 hour observation of the Leo V dwarf spheroidal galaxy (dSph), and 0.5 hour observation for the blank sky to subtract the background noise to search for dark matter.
 We found some excesses in the data.
-One way to further reduce the noise is to examine the Doppler shift in the line wavelength, which arises from the varying radial velocities among different dSphs as suggested in~\cite{Bessho:2022yyu}.
-Therefore, we performed the second observation on November 2nd, 2023, by looking at the Tucana II for 1.2 hours with a blank sky observation of 0.7 hours.
+One way to further reduce the noise is to examine the Doppler shift of the wavelengths, which arises from the varying radial velocities among different dSphs as suggested in~\cite{Bessho:2022yyu}. {Specifically, we will check if the potential intrinsic sources of the line spectra are at rest in any dSphs.} Therefore, we performed the second observation on November 2nd, 2023, by looking at the Tucana II for 1.2 hours with a blank sky observation of 0.7 hours.

-In this paper, we use data consistent with zero after sky subtraction to establish a {limit} on the dark matter decay rate, assuming that dark matter decays into two particles, one of which is a photon.
+In this paper, we use data consistent with zero after sky subtraction to establish a {limit} on the dark matter, assuming that dark matter decays into two particles, one of which is a photon.
 We find that our observational data can set one of the strongest {limit}s on dark matter decay rate in the mass range of $1.8-2.7\EV$.
 Our {result} is robust because we do not rely on a specific background model.
-Furthermore, these data enable us to constrain a wide array of photon-producing processes, extending beyond those that produce line signals.